neo4j/neo4j/community/include/readme.md

 =====================

-The artifacts listed in this dependency pom define the contents of a Neo4j release -- both neo4j components and and required third-party artifacts.
+The artifacts listed in this dependency pom define the standard contents of a Neo4j release.
+There are other released components (like RDF) which are not included.